denoland/docs/runtime/reference/cli/task.md

 ## Task dependencies

-You can specify dependecnies for a task:
+You can specify dependencies for a task:

 ```json title="deno.json"
 {